amarula/wiki-amarula/ci/android/android_app_signing.rst

 Deletion of the META-INF folder is executed for the cases when e.g. gradle already signed the build and we need to override.

-.. container:: confluence-information-macro confluence-information-macro-warning conf-macro output-block

-   Possible errors

-   .. container:: confluence-information-macro-body
+**Possible errors**

 Following exceptions were observed in past due to certain bugs in version of java used for keystore generation:

-      | 1. jarsigner error: java.lang.RuntimeException: keystore load: Integrity check failed: java.security.UnrecoverableKeyException: Failed PKCS12 integrity checking
+   1. jarsigner error: java.lang.RuntimeException: keystore load: Integrity check failed: java.security.UnrecoverableKeyException: Failed PKCS12 integrity checking
-      | 2. jarsigner error: java.lang.RuntimeException: keystore load: Integrity check failed: java.security.NoSuchAlgorithmException: Algorithm HmacPBESHA256 not available
+   2. jarsigner error: java.lang.RuntimeException: keystore load: Integrity check failed: java.security.NoSuchAlgorithmException: Algorithm HmacPBESHA256 not available

 The solution was to re-generate p12 keystore (from jks or completely new one) within different version of java, e.g. java-1.11.0-openjdk-amd64 was used in successful scenario.